tArtists have been using a mahl stick for centuries. The main purpose is to support your painting hand

 The bulb on my mahl stick has just been replaced.
 It is cut from a bit of mattress foam as described above..
 Below the bulb i have taped a rag which i wound around the shaft and secured with masking tape.
 I like to dab off excess paint onto it as I work.

 I use the mahl stick for a few different reasons.

 -- for supporting my painting hand when painting very small areas with small brush.
 This gives more control as you are at a much better angle and distance from the surface.

---For painting straight lines.
+--For painting straight lines and smooth curves.
 This is the one that needs lots of practice and is the primary reason that sign writers use them.
-I will go into more detail on how i use the mahl stick to achieve straight lines and clean curves.
+I will go into more detail on how I use the mahl stick to achieve straight lines and clean curves.

 To achieve the best result you need to rethink your painting hand technique a little when using a mahl stick.
 I am left handed so will explain my technique that way.

 It is best to have the easel height setup so that you are working at about eye level. that way you can see the brush delivering the paint and yet have good control.
 Too low and it is very awkward to get smooth movements.
 Too high and you can't see the paint coming off the brush when you need to.

 Positions the bulb end as far away from the area that you are working on without the risk of it slipping over the edge.
 I always work standing up and for painting straight lines or smooth curves this will give you more body control.
 To get the best result you need to be able to create an arc movement from where the bulb is resting.
 For painting straight lines I find that it is easier to keep the flow of the line smooth and even when my painting hand is further away from the bulb anchor point.